Stanley Shoveller

 Stanley Howard Shoveller MC (2 September 1881 – 24 February 1959) was a field hockey player, who won a gold medal with the England team at the 1908 Summer Olympics in London.
-Twelve years later, when Antwerp hosted the 1920 Summer Olympics, he once again won the gold medal with the Great Britain and Ireland squad, at age 39.
+Twelve years later, when Antwerp hosted the 1920 Summer Olympics, he once again won the gold medal with the Great Britain squad, at age 39.

+Biography

-Shoveller played his club hockey for Hampstead & Westminster.
+Shoveller was educated at Kingston Grammar School.
+He played his club hockey for Hampstead Hockey Club from age 18.
 He was known as "the Prince of centre forwards" and "the immortal centre" for his prolific goal scoring – it's been estimated to be 'well over 500', remarkable in an era of 4-2-3-1 and sweepers.

-In World War I, he was awarded an MC for his service with the Rifle Brigade.
+In World War I, he was awarded an MC in 1915 for his service with the 33rd London Regiment Rifle Brigade.

+At the 1920 Olympic Games in Antwerp, he represented Great Britain at the hockey tournament.

+After his playing career he became a stockbroker on the London Stock Exchange.